caraml-dev/turing/docs/how-to/create-a-router/configure-traffic-rules.md

 ### Routes

-You should also select from the drop-down list one or more routes, that would be activated if this rule is triggered.
-It's not allowed to include the default route into any of traffic rules.
-As for non-default routes, they could be attached to zero or more traffic rules:
+You should also select one or more routes from the drop-down list that would be activated if the rule is triggered.
+The default route cannot be selected in any of traffic rules.
+As for non-default routes, they could be attached to zero or more traffic rules.

-* If route is attached to some traffic rule, then Turing will only send request to this route if the request meets this rule's conditions.
+* If a route is attached to some traffic rule, then Turing will only send request to this route if the request meets this rule's conditions.
-* If route is not attached to any of the traffic rules, then Turing call this route with every incoming request.
+* If a route is not attached to any of the traffic rules, then Turing will call this route with every incoming request.
-* If route is attached to multiple rules and the request satisfies more than one rule, then Turing will decide what group of routes should receive this request based on the order in which the traffic rules are defined.
+* If a route is attached to multiple rules and the request satisfies more than one rule, then Turing will decide what group of routes should receive this request based on the order in which the traffic rules are defined.